- This topic is empty.

 – Backsaw: Equipped with a rigid back to provide support and precision during cutting, commonly used for fine woodworking and joinery.

-– Coping Saw: Featuring a thin, narrow blade stretched between a U-shaped frame, suitable for intricate and curved cuts.
+– Coping Saw: Featuring a thin, narrow blade stretched between a U-shaped frame, suitable for intricate and curved cuts.2.
+Power Saws:

 – Power saws are motorized cutting tools that offer increased speed, efficiency, and precision compared to hand saws.
 They are available in various types to accommodate different cutting requirements.
 Some common power saws include: